Tips for visiting Essen Spiel (2025)

 The hotel was in a good location next to the train station which is packed with eateries and supermarkets so I saved a lot of time and money on food and travel.
 It was a short walk to the underground which takes you straight to the convention hall.

-But, the base price is much more expensive than other similar hotels, especially as a solo traveller…
+But, the base price is much more expensive than other similar hotels, especially for a solo traveller…

 2014Hotel Lindenhof, Essen